-Applicants must include costs in the budget to attend Post-Award Training during the first year of project implementation.
-Post-Award Training is designed to provide newly awarded ANA grantees with information on how to effectively administer, manage, track, and report their ANA-funded projects.
-ANA will conduct a national language Post-Award Training and networking opportunity for all new Native Language grantees.
-This meeting will be held in a centralized location within the contiguous 48 states, which is usually Phoenix, Arizona.
-This is a mandatory training for the project director and financial administrator to attend in the first budget period.
+Applicants must include costs in the budget for two individuals to attend Post-Award training during the first year of project implementation.
+The training participants should include the PI/PD and the Financial Administrator.
+ANA will conduct a national Post-Award training for new SEDS-GO grantees.
+Post-Award training is designed to provide newly awarded ANA grantees with information on how to effectively administer, manage, track, and report on their ANA-funded projects.
+This training will be held in a centralized location within the contiguous 48 states.
+Typically, this 3-day meeting is held in Phoenix, Arizona; please estimate travel costs to this location using your own travel policies, or in the absence of policies, use the General Services Administration rates.
+This is a mandatory training in the first budget period only, to be attended by the PD and Financial Administrator.